 Students needing an official copy of their LTC transcripts must complete a request form available from the Admissions Office or www.laketech.org "Transcript Request."
 Transcript requests will normally be processed within three business days of the request being received by the Admissions Office.
 Requests may also be made in writing by faxing a letter, which includes the student's name, social security number, date and signature, to 352-483-2611.
 There is an \$8 charge for each transcript.
-Charge will be waived for Active Duty Members or Honorably Discharged Veterans, including his/her spouse and dependents (must provide documentation to verify Veteran status).
+Charge will be waived for Active Duty Members or Honorably Discharged Veterans, including his/her spouse and dependents (must provide documentation to verify Veteran status) and for transcripts being sent to Lake Sumter State College.